focus-editor/focus/LOG.md

     - Every time a config file changes, the configs need to be reloaded and re-merged (and the changes need to be applied)
     - When an editor is closed using Ctrl+W, use session_notify_closed_editor to remove the buffer backup (if unmodified) (or maybe when it hasn't been edited or opened in this session?)
+    - Be able to ignore individual files

+- Add a timeout on dragging after double clicks (to avoid being too sensitive)

 - BUG: can't open a file by double-click and the logger is not set up
     - Maybe setup a temporary logger before setting up a session logger?

-- Be able to ignore individual files
 - Investigate a crash: try running a profiler in a separate editor.
 Then it might crash when trying to search.

 - BUG: When reloading file from disk (refresh_buffer_from_disk) make sure to remove crlf (until it's supported at least)